Tuesday, 20 March 2018

 Salmon and Chinese cabbage are low-fat and health giving, providing protein, omega-3, B-vitamins and several important antioxidants.

 Unusually for 67, the dish boasts carbs and sugar.
 When the weather is as cold as it has been, the body needs energy.
-It will be fine as long you return to disciplined eating afterwards.
+You will be fine as long you return to disciplined eating when temperatures rise.

-If you must, reduce the amount of carbs.
-But there is nothing better than a mound of soft rice smothered in Chinese leaves, moist salmon and heavenly sauce.
+Carb concerns may tempt you to reduce the serving of rice.
+67 urges you not to.
+There is nothing better than a generous mound of soft rice smothered in Chinese leaves, moist salmon and heavenly sauce.

 Feeds: 2